e-arslan/SingleCellAnalysis/Tutorials/AnalysisofSingleCellRNA/README.md

 install.packages("M3Drop_3.05.00.tar.gz", type="source")

-Another special type of character data are colours.
+* Another special type of character data are colours.

 reds = c("red", rgb(1,0,0), hsv(0, 1, 1))
 barplot(c(1,1,1), col=reds, names=c("by_name", "by_rgb", "by_hsv"))

-To make R read text as character data instead of factors set the environment option stringsAsFactors=FALSE.
+* To make R read text as character data instead of factors set the environment option stringsAsFactors=FALSE.
 This must be done at the start of each R session.

 options(stringsAsFactors=FALSE)

+* Tidy data is a concept largely defined by Hadley Wickham (Wickham 2014).
+Tidy data has the following three characteristics:
+	* Each variable has its own column.
+	* Each observation has its own row.
+	* Each value has its own cell.